sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/overview-and-usage.md

 # Overview and usage

 It has become evident that Angular web applications at SBB need a simple way to display maps.
 This is one of the most requested features towards the GIS application development team.
-Having a great component library (`sbb-angular`) at hands, it's been an easy decision to provide simple yet versatile components for mapping needs trough this library.
+Having a great component library (`sbb-esta`) at hands, it's been an easy decision to provide simple yet versatile components for mapping needs trough this library.

 The components base on the Esri ArcGIS framework (see section _Technology_ below), matching the technology used for most SBB WebGIS applications and the SBB GIS stack.